AlexHadzhiev/Library-App/README.md

 3. Time to reasearch the ncurses library.

 ## Second Milestone
-1. Add the ability to sort books by author, title, publisher, and year published.
+1. Add the ability to sort books by pagecount, author, title, publisher, and year published.
 2. Create the UI for collections and books + keybinds:
 * UI for the collections and the list of books.
-* Keybinds for sorting by category (author, title, publisher, year published).
+* Keybinds for sorting by category (pagecount, author, title, publisher, year published).
-3. Make it so that each file is renamed with their respective au- thor, title and publisher (The pattern will be the same for ev- ery collection and/file file).
+3. Make it so that each file is renamed with their respective author, title and publisher (The pattern will be the same for every collection and/file file).

 ## Third Milestone
 1. The ability to add books from the UI.